rakyll/drive/README.md

 	$ drive diff [path] # outputs a diff of local and remote
 	$ drive pub [path] # publishes a file, outputs URL
 	$ drive unpub [path] # revokes public access to the file

+	# Note using the no-clobber option for push or pull ensures that only ADDITIONS are made
+	# any modifications or deletions are ignored and those files are safe.
+	$ drive pull -no-clobber
+	$ drive push -no-clobber

 ## Configuration